Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Theoretical results

-\subsection{Theoretical Results for Sparse Additive Models}
+where $C_1,\, C_2>0$ are constants that depend on $M$, $\psi_{\max}$, $\Lambda_{\max}$, $m$, and $T$. \end{proposition} The pre-truncation level $\K_n$ in Proposition~\ref{lemma:upperBoundHB} is not the truncation order selected by our proposal; rather, it is the pre-specified maximum order of our proposal with conservative truncation in \eqref{eqn::hierTrunc}.
+The above result demonstrates that we achieve usual non-parametric rates as long as the truncation level $\K_n$ satisfies $\K_n \gtrsim n^{2m/\{(2m+1)(2m-1)\} }$ justifying $n^{2/3}$ as a conservative choice.
+Furthermore, if a function belongs to the $m$th order hierarchical class, then it also belongs to the $m'$th order class for all $m'\le m$ and Proposition~\ref{lemma:upperBoundHB} holds with $m$ replaced by $m'$.
+This means we can misspecify the smoothness order in our estimator and still get nonparametric convergence rates.

-In this section, we will establish the convergence rates of high-dimensional sparse additive models in terms of a general entropy condition. \cite{raskutti2009lower} proved a lower bound for the minimax rates for estimation of sparse additive models assuming independent covariates; for completeness, we state this result as Theorem~\ref{thm:lowerAdditiveMinimax}.
+\subsection{Theoretical results for sparse additive models}

-Our first contribution is an oracle inequality for an upper bound on the prediction error of additive models.
-This inequality establishes consistency for the estimators with slow convergence rates, specifically, these rates are ${O}(\nu_n)$ where $\nu_n^2$ is the minimax lower bound of \cite{raskutti2009lower}.
-We then proceed to state a \textit{compatibility condition} which leads to two corollaries: firstly, it establishes convergence rates of the order of ${O}(\nu_n^2)$ and, secondly, it automatically establishes minimax rates for univariate regression as a special case of an additive model with $p=1$.
-Our contributions in this section extend to a broad class of estimators and can be seen as the additive model analog of Theorem~\ref{thm:upperRate}.
+We next establish convergence rates of high-dimensional sparse additive models in terms of a general entropy condition.
+Our first contribution is an oracle inequality for an upper bound on the prediction error of additive models, which establishes the consistency of estimators with slow convergence rates; these rates are ${O}(s\nu_n)$ where $s\nu_n^2$ is the minimax lower bound of \cite{raskutti2009lower} for sparse additive model and, $s$ is the cardinality of the set $S$ defined below.
+For completeness, in Theorem~\ref{thm:lowerAdditiveMinimax} we state the result of \cite{raskutti2009lower}, which assumes independent covariates.
+We then proceed to state a {compatibility condition} which leads to two propositions: firstly, it establishes convergence rates of order ${O}(s\nu_n^2)$ and, secondly, it automatically establishes minimax rates for univariate regression as a special case of an additive model with $p=1$.
+These contributions extend to a broad class of estimators; consequently, we can establish new results on convergence rates for some existing methods, including methods that extend smoothing splines and trend filtering \citep{meier2009high,sadhanala2017additive}.